Kiks4000/weather-app/README.md

-# WELCOME IL OUR BRAND NEW WEATHER APP !
+# WELCOME TO OUR BRAND NEW WEATHER APP !

 ## **With an improved design**